 • Two all-day on-water sailing classes, with lots of “hands-on” practice.

-Just about anybody over 16, although you must be 18 to earn a rating to take the boats out as a “Level 1” skipper.
+Just about anybody over 18, can take the classes, you must be 18 to get a sailpass to take the boats out as a “Level 1” skipper.
 There is no upper age limit.

 No. This course is primarily for people like you!

 In order to keep our insurance and maintenance costs down, everyone goes through the instruction program, even if they already consider themselves sailors.
 Who knows, you may learn something new.